hyperledger/indy-node/docs/transactions.md

     - NODE_UPGRADE = "110"
     - POOL_CONFIG = "111"

+- `txnVersion` (string):

+    Transaction version to be able to evolve transactions.
+    The content of `data` and `reqMetadata` and `txnMetadata` fields may depend on the version.

+- `data` (json):

+    Transaction-specific data fields (see next sections for each transaction description).

+- `reqMetadata` (json):

+    Metadata as came from the Request.

-- `identifier` (base58-encoded string):
+    - `senderDid` (base58-encoded string):
          Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 bit DID value.
-     It may differ from `dest` field for some of transaction (for example NYM), where `dest` is a target identifier (for example, a newly created DID identifier).
+         It may differ from `did` field for some of transaction (for example NYM), where `did` is a target identifier (for example, a newly created DID identifier).

-     *Example*: `identifier` is a DID of a Trust Anchor creating a new DID, and `dest` is a newly created DID.
+         *Example*: `senderDid` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.

     - `reqId` (integer):
         Unique ID number of the request with transaction.

-- `signature` (base58-encoded string; mutually exclusive with `signatures` field):
+    - `signature` (base58-encoded string; mutually exclusive with `multiSignature` field):
         Submitter's signature.

-- `signatures` (array of base58-encoded string; mutually exclusive with `signature` field):
+    - `multiSignature` (array of base58-encoded string; mutually exclusive with `signature` field):
         Submitters' signature in multisig case.
 This is a map where client's identifiers are the keys and base58-encoded signature strings are the values.

+- `txnMetadata` (json):

+    Metadata attached to the transaction.

-- `txnTime` (integer as POSIX timestamp):
+    - `creationTime` (integer as POSIX timestamp):
         The time when transaction was written to the Ledger as POSIX timestamp.

 Please note that all these metadata fields may be absent for genesis transactions.